Day One

 “As you say, here we are.
 A great deal of your position in this organization rests upon my own efforts and, apparently, upon a relationship that I have misinterpreted for… quite some time.”

-“No need to go all maudlin over it, Bruce.
-I have always been in the background to run interference for you, to exert pressure when and where needed, to open the pathways you would later turn into boulevards.
+“No need to go all maudlin over it, Bruce,” Hergenrather says.
+“I have always been in the background to run interference for you, to exert pressure when and where needed, to open the pathways you would later turn into boulevards.
 I still am.
-We couldn’t have done it without you and, quite honestly, you couldn’t have done it without me.”
+I don’t believe we could have done it as well without you and, quite honestly, you could never have done it without me.”

-Where a small, lone human outpost on a remote corner of a high desert mesa once stood, near-desolation has returned and spans the tableland.
-Wild, wide-open spaces give rise to fenced lands with sparse grasses.
-Obstreperous cattle graze this meager wind-swept fodder.
-Remert’s shack is gone too and, in its place stands a turn of the twentieth century two-story farm house, one of several dwellings sprung up at odd intervals where the land runs in rolling ripples and mounds toward distant mountains west of the land drop.
-The wind turbine remains, however; its vertical vanes revolving in tireless, purposeful rhythm.
+Remert’s shack is gone too and, in its place stands a turn of the twentieth century two-story farmhouse, one of several dwellings sprung up at odd intervals where the land runs in rolling ripples and mounds toward distant mountains west of the land drop.
+The wind turbine remains, however, its vertical vanes revolving in silent, purposeful rhythm.

-Pruitt watches the herky-jerky passage of subjective time.
-It feels like a memory.
 The wind gusting up the mesa’s stony face from the eastern desert plain buffets him, flagging his hair and clothing.

-The surging breath of the Miles rocks Pruitt where he stands, but breaks around Hergenrather without apparent effect.
+The surging breath of the Miles rocks Pruitt where he stands, but breaks around the figure beside him without apparent effect.
+Hergenrather draws his cigar tip to an amber glow and stares into an imperceptible distance, his expression as remote as the horizon.

 “No,” Pruitt assures him.
 “I really don’t.
 It sounds ominous.”

 “Whatever.
 As to Remert’s agenda, it’s not mine, although he’s allowed me the benefit of his resources for the time being and, in return, I have agreed to share with him mine.
-As it turns out, we have certain mutually concurrent items on our respective to-do lists.”
+As it turns out, we have certain mutually concurrent items on our to-do lists.”

 “Fine.
 So what happens now?”